google/WebFundamentals/src/content/en/updates/posts/2016/01/vp9-webrtc.markdown

 bandwidth.
 VP9 can also reduce data usage for users with poor connections or expensive data plans, requiring only 40% of the bitrate of VP8.

-You can compare VP8 video side by side with VP9 [here](), screenshot below:
+You can see how VP8 calls compare with VP9 in the recordings [here](), screenshot below:

 <img alt="Screenshot of video showing VP8 and VP9 WebRTC calls side by side" src="/web/updates/images/2016/01/vp9-webrtc/vp8-v-vp9.jpg" />